rhenaldkarrel/rhenaldkarrel/README.md

-<h1 align="center">Hello, my name is Rhenald Karrel!</h1>
+<h1>Hello, my name is Rhenald Karrel!</h1>

 <br />

 I'm a 2+ years experienced <a href="https://rhenaldkarrel.simple.ink/" target="_blank">UI/UX Product Designer</a> from Indonesia.
-Even that I'm basically a designer, but I have a massive interest on a lot of things in techs.
+Even that I'm basically a designer, but I have a massive interest on a lot of things in tech and software engineering.
 I have an interest on tech startup, machine learning, flutter, digital marketing, etc.

 <br />